 "Clearly, consumers are keenly interested in the issue," Naidenko said.
 In the U.S., 270 million people, or 87 percent of the population, use wireless devices like cell phones and personal digital assistants, or PDAs.
 The figure reaches 4 billion worldwide.

-The events on Capitol Hill, along with the two reports, generated the first widespread media coverage on certain studies — some
+The events on Capitol Hill, along with the two reports, generated the first widespread media coverage on certain studies — some more than a decade old — showing adverse health effects from cell phones, said Morgan, a retired electrical engineer who was diagnosed with brain cancer in 1995.

 "Finally, there is some balanced reporting," Morgan said.